clementpoiret/HSF/README.rst

 .. image:: https://raw.githubusercontent.com/clementpoiret/HSF/master/docs/resources/header.svg

-The main idea is to have a click-button tool that allows the user to segment the hippocampal subfields in a given raw image (T1w or T2w), while keeping as much modularity and customization options as possible.
+The main idea is to have a one-liner tool that allows the user to segment the hippocampal subfields in a given raw image (T1w or T2w), while keeping as much modularity and customization options as possible.